 Costume Guidelines for Disneyland After Dark

-One of the reasons many guests love the Disneyland After Dark events is that adults can wear costumes or dress in theme.
-At Throwback Nite, many folk were dressed all dapper.
-You’ll see many people dressing in theme and Disneybounding as their favorite characters at these events.
+Capes?
+Or no capes?
+One of the reasons many guests love the Disneyland After Dark events is that adults can wear costumes or dress in themed outfits.
+At Throwback Nite, many folks were dressed all dapper.
+You’ll see many people dressing in themed outfits and DisneyBounding as their favorite characters at these events.
 The costume guidelines are similar to the Halloween Party guidelines.
-Be creative but use good common sense.
-Here are the costume guidelines for Disneyland After Dark:
+Be creative, but use good common sense.

 - Costumes must be family-friendly and may not be obstructive, offensive, objectionable or violent.